atomix/atomix.github.io/atomix/docs/getting-started.md

 </div>
 </div>

 Each resource in the cluster must be assigned a unique `String` name.
-If multiple [Atomix] instances `get` the same resource type with the same name, they will all reference the same resource stored in the cluster.
+If multiple [`Atomix`][Atomix] instances `get` the same resource type with the same name, they will all reference the same resource stored in the cluster.

 ## Creating a Client